 - At first glance, a parallelogram may look symmetrical.
 But it is not symmetrical along any of the axes of reflection.

 - Reflection symmetry is also observed in inkblot paper.
-Pour a little ink and water drop on one side of a paper.
+Pour a little ink and water drop on one side of the paper.
 Fold the paper into two halves and press it with your palm.
 Unfold the paper to see the symmetric pattern along the line of the fold.
 The line of the fold is the axis of reflection.